MARBLE-Net: Learning to Localize in Multipath Environment with Adaptive Rainbow Beams

-\textbf{The Nuanced Impact of Multipath:} The results in Table~\ref{tab:results_comparison} reveal a complex, non-monotonic relationship between multipath complexity and localization accuracy.
-When moving from the `LoS-only' scene (MARBLE-Net RMSE of \SI{3.46}{m}) to the highly complex `circle' scene, performance for all models degrades.
-For MARBLE-Net, the RMSE increases to \SI{4.28}{m}.
-This suggests that the dense, uni-directional multipath in the `circle' scene introduces ambiguity that is difficult to resolve, even for an adaptive system.
+\textbf{The Nuanced Impact of Multipath:} Table~\ref{tab:results_comparison} further reveals a non-monotonic relationship between multipath propagation and localization accuracy.
+Compared to the LoS-only case, performance degrades in the highly complex `circle' scene, where dense and uni-directional multipath introduces severe geometric ambiguities.
+For MARBLE-Net, the localization RMSE increases from \SI{1.52}{m} to \SI{2.30}{m}, indicating that such confined multipath remains challenging to resolve even with adaptive beamforming.

-However, the `rounded-L' scene tells a different story.
-Counter-intuitively, MARBLE-Net's performance in this moderately complex scene (RMSE of \SI{2.96}{m}) is superior to both the `LoS-only' and `circle' scenes.
-This strongly indicates that MARBLE-Net is not merely mitigating multipath but is actively exploiting the structured, directional NLoS paths provided by the `rounded-L' scene's geometry.
-These paths act as a source of valuable spatial diversity, allowing the model to refine its position estimate.
-In contrast, the fixed-beam models fail to leverage this, showing worse performance in the `rounded-L' scene than in the LoS scene, confirming that adaptation is the key to turning specific multipath from an impairment into a resource.

-This trend of multipath exploitation is further exemplified by the `L' scene.
-In this environment with two perpendicular walls, the localization error for MARBLE-Net drops to \SI{0.88}{m}.
-This is a significant improvement over all other scenarios, including LoS-only (\SI{3.46}{m}).
-This result suggests that the simple, planar reflections from the `L' scene provide highly stable and geometrically informative NLoS paths, which the adaptive beamformer and network learn to use as `virtual anchors', dramatically refining the position estimate.
+In contrast, environments with more structured and directionally diverse multipath exhibit improved localization performance.
+In the `rounded-L' scene, directional NLoS components provide additional spatial diversity, while in the `L' scene, two perpendicular planar walls generate stable and geometrically informative specular reflections.
+Consequently, the localization RMSE of MARBLE-Net is reduced to \SI{0.61}{m}, outperforming all other scenarios, including the LoS-only case.
+This demonstrates that structured NLoS paths can be effectively exploited as \emph{virtual anchors} through joint optimization of sensing beam and the location network.

-\textbf{The Benefit of Network Complexity:} Finally, the role of network architecture is highlighted.
-With its fixed beamformer, MARBLE-Net's more complex architecture (`MARBLE-Net (fixed)') offers a consistent but marginal advantage over the simpler `RaiNet (fixed)' across all scenes.
-This suggests that simply increasing the number of network parameters is insufficient.
-It is the combination of a high-capacity prediction network and a co-adapted, learnable physical-layer beamformer that enables the system to learn the intricate mapping from multipath-rich channel observations to precise location estimates, unlocking the large performance leap seen in the `MARBLE-Net (adaptive)' results.
+\textbf{The Benefit of Network Complexity:} Table~\ref{tab:results_comparison} also shows that increasing network capacity yields clear performance gains.
+With a fixed beamformer, the more complex MARBLE-Net architecture (`MARBLE-Net (fixed)') consistently outperforms `RaiNet (fixed)' across all scenes, for example reducing the localization RMSE from \SI{3.72}{m} to \SI{1.70}{m} in the LoS-only scene.
+This reflects the stronger capability of a high-capacity network to model the complex signal–location relationships induced by multipath propagation.